-If you are close to the stage, you will be able to take 90% of the photos with this objective.
-Keep in mind that if your camera is APS-C or DX the crop factor makes it 85mm.
-In that case, look better for a 35mm lens so that with the conversion it stays at approximately 50mm.
+If you are close to the stage, you will take 90% of the photos with this objective.
+Remember that if your camera is APS-C or DX, the crop factor makes it 85mm.
+In that case, look better for a 35mm lens so that it stays at approximately 50mm with the conversion.

 Angle lens 17 – 50 mm

-Perfect for photography with wide angles, in which to capture the entire stage or shots of the audience enjoying the show.
-If you use Canon, I recommend you take a look at the Canon 17-40mm , which will also be useful for photographing landscapes .
+Perfect for photography with wide angles, capturing the entire stage or shots of the audience enjoying the show.
+If you use Canon, I recommend taking a look at the Canon 17-40mm, which will also be useful for photographing landscapes.

 Concert flash photography

-Although near the stage a flash in a concert could be very useful or even fixed in strategic areas and trigger them remotely, many times flashes are not allowed and musicians are quite bothered by flashes in the face while they perform, but you can always ask Before the performance if it is in a small venue or the group is communicative.
+Although near the stage, a flash in a concert could be very useful or even fixed in strategic areas and trigger them remotely, many times, moments are not allowed.
+Musicians are quite bothered by flashes in the face while they perform, but you can always ask Before the performance in a small venue, or the group is communicative.

-Personally, I don’t use flashes when shooting concerts, I like to capture natural light or the atmosphere created by the colored lights and smoke in the room.
+I don’t use flashes when shooting concerts.
+I like to capture natural light or the atmosphere created by the colored lights and smoke in the room.
 Take advantage of your camera settings to get good lighting without the need for a flash.

 Typical problems when shooting concerts